altercation/figtree/README.md

 ## Profile Commands

-Figtree can use normal AIF profiles and can add the following special commands:
+Figtree can use normal AIF profiles and can add the following figtree specific
+commands:

   * **depend_profile** path/to/profile
   * **packages** packagename aurpackagename \[anotherpackage\]